Luxenbau/softwaredevcourse/README.md

 This app is an early alpha version, there are many additional functionalities that could be implemented in the future.
 With the time limit I had, this is what I produced, a basic MVP.
 Continuing development of the app will require substantial investment of time and resources.
-Thank you for the attention.
+Thank you for the attention!